- 8 Nov 2022

 (Appointed 6 February 2018, appointed Deputy Chair 29 January 2020)

-Pela has been a Navy Reservist since 1986 and has attained the rank of Lieutenant Commander.
-She has held a variety of logistics, engineering and infrastructure related roles.
+Pela has been an RAN Reservist since 1986 and has attained the rank of Lieutenant Commander.
+She has had a variety of logistics, engineering and infrastructure related roles.

 Pela is an engineer and certified project professional.
-She has been the Aide-de-Camp in Waiting to His Excellency the Governor of New South Wales and to His Excellency the Administrator of the Commonwealth of Australia.
-She is currently serving in a staff role to Shore Force at Fleet Headquarters, Sydney and is the Staff Officer for Reserves in Victoria reporting to the Head of Reserves in Canberra.
-Pela currently holds the executive infrastructure governance role with Major Road Projects Victoria.
+She has been the Aide-de-Camp in Waiting to His Excellency the Governor of New South Wales, and His Excellency the Administrator of the Commonwealth of Australia.

 (Appointed 8 June 2021)